 This year, we have added waste to our KPI listing.
 We are confident that if we can accurately measure both the volume and waste stream types leaving all of our locations we will be able to reduce the volume of waste and continue to increase the number of sites diverting waste from landfill.
 We expect this process will also generate financial savings and facilitate case study- driven shared learning.

 For CDP 2020 (based on 2019 data), UDG Healthcare disclosed emissions and environmental data across the Group covering all countries.
-The results of this submission will not be available until early 2021.

 Our CDP submission this year can be summarised as follows: